New Orleans cut off from all sides as bridges, interstates freeze -- list of road closures

 ORLEANS PARISH

-All bridges to New Orleans East (Seabrook, High Rise, Danziger) are closed due to weather conditions.
+All bridges to New Orleans East (Seabrook, High Rise) are closed due to weather conditions.

+The RTA has suspended service on all streetcar lines, including the Riverfront Streetcar line, due to frozen precipitation on the power lines.
+We have replaced streetcar service on Canal Street, Rampart-St. Claude, and St. Charles with limited bus service until conditions improve.

 JEFFERSON PARISH